flatfishyh/arangojs-fork/README.md

 # ArangoDB JavaScript Driver

 > This is a fork with some patches merged and published to NPM until official repository catches up.
 See the `CHANGELOG.md` changes taged with `[FORK]`.
-  In the instructions below replace all references to `arangojs` with `arangojs-fork`.
+  In the instructions below replace all references to `arangojs` with `@alexgorbatchev/arangojs`.

 The ~~official~~ ArangoDB JavaScript client for Node.js and the browser.